 Focus on your customers and their specific pain points.

 Take Restoration Hardware for example.

-When buying high-end furniture, you want to make sure it looks and functions well in your space.
+When buying high-end furniture, consumers want to make sure it looks and functions well in their space.
 So, in addition to instant discounts, RH offers interior design services as a benefit of its loyalty program.